How to Read Comments on Twitter

 And how do you use Twitter?
 Let’s discuss!

-Here’s our video instruction: How to download GIFs from Twitter
+Here’s our video instruction: How To See Comments On Twitter